Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 • St. John's wort.

 For the lotion procedure, a mixture of chamomile flowers, salt and plantain is used.
 To improve the effect, it is recommended to add walnut leaves and sweet clover.
-Boil the ingredients for no longer than 15 minutes.
+Cook the ingredients for no longer than 15 minutes.
 Start lotions only after the broth has cooled to room temperature.

 For oral administration

-Here are some popular recipes:
+Here are some folk recipes:

 Ointments

 All other ointments widely used by women for this disease are absolutely useless.
-Some even, on the contrary, can aggravate the condition and lead to a hospital bed.
+Some, on the contrary, can even aggravate the condition and lead to a hospital bed.

 Vishnevsky

-Bartholinitis, aggravated by the formation of a purulent abscess, often treats women not only with lotions and decoctions, but also with ointments.
-Vishnevsky's ointment is especially popular, which is a huge mistake in the independent fight against the disease.
+Bartholinitis, aggravated by the formation of a purulent abscess, is often treated by women not only with lotions and decoctions, but also with ointments.
+Vishnevsky's ointment is especially popular, which is a huge mistake when fighting the disease on your own.

 Ichthyol

-Ichthyol, which is part of this drug, improves blood circulation in the area of \u200b\u200bthe area treated by it, which only aggravates the disease.
+Ichthyol, which is part of this drug, improves blood circulation in the area treated with it, which only aggravates the disease.
 Therefore, it is undesirable to use Ichthyol ointment for bartholinitis.
-At the initial stage of development, it will only provoke a deterioration in the condition and make the formation of suppuration inevitable.
+At the initial stage of development, it will only provoke a worsening of the condition and make the formation of suppuration inevitable.

 Getting rid of pain